evelynfredin/cocktail-app/README.md

 -   Search by ingredients or beverages
 -   Save your favorite recipes
 -   Easily change username, email and password
--   If you regert it all, you can also delete your account, no hard feelings
+-   If you regret it all, you can also delete your account, no hard feelings

 ## Try this code: